Serapieum-of-alex/pyramids/docs/tutorials/dataset_collection.md

 ### read_multiple_files

 - `read_multiple_files` parses files in a directory and constructs a 3D array with the 2D dimensions of the first raster and length equal to the number of files.
 - All rasters should have the same dimensions.
 - If you want to read the rasters with a certain order, then all raster file names should have a date that follows the same format (YYYY.MM.DD / YYYY-MM-DD or YYYY_MM_DD), e.g. "MSWEP_1979.01.01.tif".

 Note:
-    — read_multiple_files only parses file names; to open each raster, read a specific band, and add it to the DataCube you have to do one step further using the open_datacube method.
+    — read_multiple_files only parses file names; to open each raster, read a specific band, and add it to the DatasetCollection you have to do one step further using the open_datacube method.

 #### Parameters